Rates

 Rates (Info):

 I am trying to keep these rates as reasonable as possible.
-Prices have gone up for virtually everything in the past year, so I’ve had to increase rates slightly for 2023.
+Prices have gone up for virtually everything in the past two years, so I’ve had to increase rates slightly (around 5%) for 2025.

 My main lakes for guiding are Cayuga, Seneca, Owasco and Skaneateles.
 For lakes outside of my local “sphere” I may have to add a surcharge depending on the additional drivetime and fuel costs.
 Please contact me for info.